Feed-in tariff: Japan

-Projects that complete the above steps by 31 March 2014 will be eligible to enter into a 20-year PPA with the relevant electricity utility at a price of 37.8 yen/kWh for 20 years.
+Projects that complete the above steps by 31 March 2014 will be eligible to enter into a 20-year PPA with the relevant electricity utility at a price of 37.8 ¥/kWh for 20 years.

 The Netherlands

-The Dutch Cabinet agreed on 27 March 2009 to implement some parts of a feed-in tariff in response to the global financial crisis.
+The Dutch Cabinet agreed on 27 March 2009 to implement some parts of a feed-in tariff in response to the 2008 financial crisis.
 The proposed regulation may adjust the quota incentive system.

 As of the summer of 2009, The Netherlands operated a subsidy system.
-The subsidy budget has a quota for diverse types of energy, at several tens of million euros.
+The subsidy budget has a quota for diverse types of energy, at several tens of millions euros.
 The wind budget for wind was hardly used, because the tariffs are too low.
-The 2009 budget for Wind on Land was 900 MW (incl unused 400 MW from 2008); only 2.5 MW was used.
+The 2009 budget for Wind on Land was 900 MW (including unused 400 MW from 2008); only 2.5 MW was used.
 Dutch utilities have no obligation to buy energy from windparks.
 The tariffs change annually.
 This created uncertain investment conditions.
 The subsidy system was introduced in 2008.
 The previous 2003 subsidy scheme Ministeriële regeling milieukwaliteit elektriciteitsproductie (Ministerial regulation for environmental electricity production) which was funded by charging 100 euro per household annually on top of energy taxes stopped in 2006 because it was seen as too expensive.
 In 2009, Dutch wind parks were still being built with grants from the old scheme.
 The old and new subsidy scheme was funded from the general budget.

 A feed-in tariff was briefly adopted in 2011, but ended a month later, in February.